Register for virtual OMED22 to access on-demand CME content through December 31!

 You can gain AOA recognition for military and federal PGY1 training by applying online and having your program send a verification letter.

-If your first year of residency was in an ACGME military or federal residency program, you’ll need to obtain AOA training recognition if you plan to become AOA board certified or if you intend to practice in Pennsylvania or Florida.
+If your first year of residency was in an ACGME military or federal residency program, you’ll need to obtain AOA training recognition if you intend to practice in Pennsylvania.
 You can apply for recognition any time after finishing your first year of residency (PGY1).
 Federal and military residency training is reviewed and recognized on an individual basis.

 The first step of applying for training recognition is submitting the online application for AOA recognition of federal/military PGY1 training.

 Your federal/military PGY1 residency training verification letter must be submitted by your residency program directly to the AOA.
 The letter must also:

 The AOA only recognizes that training that has been successfully completed.
 Letters received and/or dated before the official Military PGY1 completion date will not be accepted.